Rajashekarmanda/life-skills-track-/learningprocess.md

 ### Q3: Paraphrase the video in detail in your own words.

-* she is explaining how to learn to get better at learning.
+* She is explaining how to learn to get better at learning.

 * She was in 10th grade moving all 10 different places.
 And learned new things.